AltruJPVI/APP-en-mongoDB/postman/Postman.md

-# Some endpoints to try in Postman manually istead of using collections
+# Some endpoints to try in Postman manually instead of using collections

 To create a body, in Postman after you wrie the URL endopint, choose 'body'->'raw'->JSON and paste it there
 ---